 If you are experiencing any of the above symptoms on a regular basis, you may be dealing with a sleep disorder.
 The more you answered “yes”, the more likely it is that you have a sleep disorder.

-Types of common sleep disorders and problems
+Types of common sleep disorders

 Insomnia, the inability to get to sleep or sleep well at night, can be caused by stress, jet lag, a health condition, the medications you take, or even the amount of coffee you drink.
 Insomnia can also be caused by other sleep disorders or mood disorders such as anxiety and depression.